-The diagnosis of cervical spine syndrome is not so easy.
+The diagnosis of cervical spine syndrome is not that easy.
 Patients often drag themselves from one doctor to another, taking strong painkillers, but hardly achieving any relief from their symptoms.
 It pulls in the neck, turning the head causes pain and sometimes this radiates into the arms.
 This is anything but pleasant.
 The cervical vertebrae support the head, the center of our nervous system - so it is correspondingly bad for patients when this part of the body goes on strike.
-What alternatives are there to medication and how can Acupressure can help to ensure that your head can finally turn freely again.
-We explain below what exactly the causes and symptoms of a cervical spine blockage are and what treatment options are available:
+What alternatives are there to medication and how can acupressure can help the head to finally turn freely again.
+In the following, we explain exactly what the causes and symptoms of a cervical spine blockage are and what treatment options are available:

 Acupressure for cervical spine syndrome?
 Far Eastern traditional medicine against neck and back pain